 2 teaspoons chicken bouillon granules or 1 cube or 1 teaspoon chicken soup base

 2 teaspoons dried rosemary leaves

 2 teaspoons garlic powder

 About the mustard.
 To be authentic, use yellow ballpark style mustard, not Dijon.
 Besides, it just doesn't taste right with Dijon.

 About the tomato paste.
 You can substitute ketchup if you wish.About the chicken bouillon.
 What we are looking for here is a chicken concentrate so chicken stock won't do.
 But there are cubes of bouillon, jars of bouillon granules, jars of bouillon paste, and jars of chicken soup stock, all of which will do the job.

 1) Mix the wet ingredients together in a bowl.

 2) If you are using a bouillon cube, crush it with a spoon in a bowl or mortar & pestle and add it to the bowl.
 Crush the rosemary leaves and celery seed in a mortar & pestle or in a blender or coffee grinder and add it to the bowl.
 Add the rest of the dry ingredients to the bowl and mix thoroughly.
-Let it sit for a an hour in the refrigerator for the flavors to meld.
-No cooking necessary.
-Leftovers will keep in the fridge for a month or more.
+Simmer for 10 minutes to pasteurize it.
+Pour into a clean jar and store in the fridge.
+Leftovers will keep in the fridge for months.

 "Dum Spiro Spero."
 It means "While I breathe, I hope."South Carolina motto